joeywfischer/joeyfischer.github.io/README.md

 </div>

 **Independent [Knots and Quandles](https://github.com/joeywfischer/joeyfischer.github.io/blob/main/undergradresearch/Quandles%20and%20Knots.pptx) Study**
-- Researched mathematical theory of Knots and Quanles
+- Researched mathematical theory of Knots and Quandles
-- Proved the unqiueness of the first seven prime knots
+- Proved the uniqueness of the first seven prime knots
-- Presented on study to University of Denver math department
+- Presented on study to the University of Denver math department

 <div align="center">